coumbaya/feta/experiments_with_fedbench.md

 ## ExecutionTime

-In order to evaluate FETA's performance we provide the execution times, for both queries executed in isolation and in concurrence.
+In order to evaluate FETA's performance we provide the execution times of FETA analysis, for both queries executed in isolation and in concurrence.
 Experiments were run on Ubuntu 14.04 LTS, with 8 CPUs and 32G RAM.

 ### ExecutionTimeIsolated

-Next, we present execution times of queries executed in isolation, for Cross Domain (CD) and Life Science (LS) collections.
+Next, we present execution times of FETA analysis of queries executed in isolation, for Cross Domain (CD) and Life Science (LS) collections.

 | Query         | Anapsid    | FedX  | Query         | Anapsid    | FedX  |
 | ------------- |:----------:|:-----:| ------------- |:----------:|:-----:|